Skip to main content

 “That decision was either deliberate or a stunning display of incompetence,” McInnis said.
 “There was no requirement to include a U.S. tribe, yet the government opened the door anyway.”

 The proposed interior magnesium mine, co-developed by West High Yield Resources and the Osoyoos Indian Band, is now caught in the crossfire.
-OIB Chief Robert Louie raised serious concerns directly with the Attorney General in March 2026, stating this outcome is “the furthest thing possible from placing the interests of BC First Nations as the priority and primary focus.”
+OIB Chief Clarence Louie raised serious concerns directly with the Attorney General in March 2026, stating this outcome is “the furthest thing possible from placing the interests of BC First Nations as the priority and primary focus.”

 The BC Conservatives are demanding immediate action from the NDP government to neutralize DRIPA’s legal effects.